-With the Museum temporarily closed as a result of COVID-19, we’ve reimagined Community Arts Space 2020 (CAS2020) as a series of community healing activities that connect participants to one another through artistic production despite their physical isolation.
+When the Museum temporarily closed as a result of COVID-19, we reimagined Community Arts Space 2020 (CAS2020) as a series of community healing activities that connect participants to one another through artistic production despite their physical isolation.

-When the Museum reopens, our community participants will be invited into our clay studios to create work that responds to the themes of comfort, care, and hope.
+Now that the Museum has reopened, our community participants have returned to our clay studios to create work that responds to the themes of comfort, care, and hope.
 These works highlighting intergenerational dialogues will be displayed in our Exhibition Hall, tentatively scheduled for December 2020.

 Turtle House Art/Play Centre is an organization designed primarily for children and families from refugee backgrounds to explore their creativity, play, express themselves, and make meaningful connections.
 Turtle House envisions and is dedicated to playing a vital role in building a Toronto where refugees and immigrants are welcomed, arts flourish in every neighbourhood, and people are encouraged to explore their creativity.
 Learn more